Supermarine Sea Otter: Operational history

-On 19 July 1950, Lieutenant P. Cane, flying a Sea Otter from HMS Triumph (R16), performed the last operational sea rescue of that type, when a F4U Corsair had been shot down by anti-aircraft fire, forcing the American pilot to ditch into very rough seas.
-The Sea Otter landed despite the adverse conditions and the American pilot was soon rescued.
-The Sea Otter returned to Triumph successfully, thanks mainly to the skill of the pilot, who was awarded the US Air Medal as a result.
+On 19 July 1950, during the Korean War, Lieutenant P. Cane performed the last operational sea rescue of a Sea Otter, taking off from HMS Triumph (R16).
+A F4U Corsair had been shot down by anti-aircraft fire, forcing the American pilot to ditch into rough seas.
+Cane's aircraft landed and the American pilot was rescued.
+Cane succeeded in returning the Sea Otter to HMS Triumph, and was later awarded the US Air Medal in recognition of his actions.

-Various overseas military airwings were quick to procure the Sea Otter following the end of the war, often purchasing via the British government.
-Eight aircraft were procured by the Royal Danish Air Force, while another eight were supplied to the Dutch Naval Aviation Service.
-The colonial service of France also purchased six Sea Otters, which were operated in French Indochina.
+Overseas military airwings were quick to procure the Sea Otter following the end of the war, often purchasing aircraft from the British Government.
+The Royal Danish Air Force acquired eight aircraft, while another eight were supplied to the Dutch Naval Aviation Service.
+Troupes Coloniales, the French colonial service, purchased six Sea Otters, which were operated in French Indochina.